snlucas/bip-simple-timer/README.md

-# Simple Timer
+# Simple Timer Beep

-A simple timer for the VS Code Status Bar.
+A simple timer (with beep) for the VS Code Status Bar.

 ![Simple Timer In Action](https://i.imgur.com/LONhxX5.png)